Geometric properties of disintegration of measures: Absolute continuity from disintegration maps

 \

 The entire study carried out on the disintegration map makes clear a fundamental condition for it to be weakly continuous: the supports of the conditional measures $\{ \mu_y \}$ must be disjoint.
-Moreover, if we want some kind of absolute continuity with respect to $\mu$, the supports must have $\mu$-positive measure.
-In fact, both, in the example of disintegration of a probability with respect to a finite measurable partition of space (see introduction), and in discrete cases, these conditions are satisfied.
-However, in the cases of propositions \ref{bijective} and \ref{mmf}, we do not obtain supports with a $\mu$-positive measure.
+However, if we want some kind of absolute continuity of $\{ \mu_y \}$ with respect to a reference measure, the supports must have $\mu$-positive measure.
+In the cases of propositions \ref{bijective} and \ref{mmf}, we do not obtain supports with a $\mu$-positive measure.
 Another way is to think about the absolute continuity of measures with respect to a reference measure on the fibres.
-That is what is given in the next theorem.
+This discussion is summarised in Theorem \ref{thm.absolute}.
+In the statement, we call $f$ is \textbf{minimizing invariant}, if it maps a minimizing curves on $Y$ to a minimizing curves on $(\mathscr{P}(X), W_2)$.
+Such a condition is fulfilled when $\pi$ is a Riemannian submersion, for example.

 \